WouterBant/AI4MI/README.md

 ### Running the code

-> Note that for running the SAM based models you also need the checkpoints released by Meta.
+> **Note that for running the SAM based models you also need the checkpoints released by Meta**.
 These download commands can also be found in [checkpoints/download_checkpoints.sh](checkpoints/download_checkpoints.sh).

 Run training with:
 ```bash